Bdiaz10/Diaz-Library-in-C-/README.md

 Program to show my favorite aspects of C++ and OOP such as dynamic memory allocation, operator overloading, inheritance, abstraction, and the factory design pattern.

 1. To use program:
+   (Sample main program included)

-   After creating a Library object, you can simply call buildLibrary() and pass in a file containing book data(bookdata.txt), and a file containing the patron data(patrondata.txt).
+   After creating a Library object, you can simply call buildLibrary() and pass in a file containing book data, and a file containing the patron data.

    Library::buildLibrary("bookdata.txt", "patrondata.txt");

-   process library commands by passing a command file into Library::processCommands("commmanddata.txt");
+   Process library commands by passing a command file into Library::processCommands("commmanddata.txt");